lmontem/100-days-of-code/log.md

 **Today's Progress**:added social media logos/links, added a box for about, attempted to center page **Thoughts**: I feel like I could center this page if I was just using css but I'm trying to do it via bootstrap so it's going to take longer.
 I'm also wondering if I can change my social media links to my color scheme? they are currently white.
 **Link to work**:https://github.com/lmontem/portfolio

+### Day 8: Dec 6, 2021

+**Today's Progress**:Looked up jobs in my area!
+Started to prepare for "mock" interview tomorrow.
+**Thoughts**: I'm so nervous for my mock interview.
+It's only for practice but my nerves are REAL!
+I'm also once again overwhelmed looking at the requirements for jobs.
+I have to remember I do have skills and it won't hurt to apply to places regardless of the requirements.
+**Link to work**: